hazel-gandhi/Auto-updating-AQI-website/diary.md

 After getting multiple errors due to missing imports, I was finally able to make my code run.

 Making the map:
+Tried to find a geojson file that had the coordinates of the Indian cities in my database.
+Could not find any.
+Used the Google Geocoding API (with some help from ChatGPT) to get the coordinates on my own and merged that with my original dataframe
+Uploaded the new dataframe to Datawrapper.
+Adjusted the range of AQI with corresponding colors, set up the width of the map, made some font changes to the HTML.

+Issues faced, need resolving:
+1. Could not adjust the height of the map.
+For this, I tried changing the height inside the embed code, the CSS, and even within Datawrapper settings, but nothing worked.
+Right now, my map places the main content on the right hand side and not in the center like I wanted.
+That is one issue I wanted to resolve
+2. Would have liked to add a line on top that specifies the date of the AQI, something like "AQI as on December 15, 2024".
+Tried writing my scraper inside VS Code and running it but it wasn't working.